-Spanish Adverbs “ya” and “todavía” are usually taught together in Spanish courses.
-Although they have different meanings, both of them have to do with time, and they are placed in the same spots within the sentence.
+Spanish Adverbs “Ya” and “Todavía” are usually taught together in Spanish courses.
+They have different meanings, but both of them have to do with time, and they are placed in basically the same spots within the sentence.

 Both “ya” and “todavía” have different meanings when followed and when not followed by the negative particle “no”.

 - ya = already

 - ya no = no longer, not anymore

 In the case of “todavía”:

 - todavía no = not yet (still not)